Linguistics Course Catalog

 5 units

 Provides a basic introduction to the methods and results of generative grammar.
 It simultaneously provides an overview of the major syntactic constructions of English.
-(Formerly course 55.)
 Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements.
-(General Education Code(s): IH.)
+(General Education Code(s): MF.)

 LING 112